The Syndicate

 Overall, not a bad effort.
 It was nice to see quizzes back on BBC1 primetime, shame it only lasted a series.
 Also, it was the first quiz to ever feature post-show analysis from the contestants.

-The series winners were The Magpies, who were from the Newcastle area - surprise, surprise!
+The series winners were The Cohorts from Liverpool, who beat The Magpies from Newcastle by 10 points.

 Catchphrases